Liad-hossain/talk-space/backend/README.md

 - Keep all the required credentials inside .env file.
 All the required credentials example is given inside .env.example file.
 - From the directory backend run command - **docker compose up --build**

-## Steps to run project using kubernetes
+## Steps to run project using kubernetes:

 - Will update later